BatoolBtoush/reading-notes/CLass27.md

 ## **Logging in and using the site**

-To login to the site, open the /admin URL (e.g. http://127.0.0.1:8000/admin) and enter your new superuser username and password credentials
+To login to the site, open the /admin URL: e.g. http://127.0.0.1:8000/admin and enter your new superuser username and password credentials

 you'll then be redirected to the login page, and then back to the /admin URL after you've entered your details